 Sometimes the "old man" is even hard to identify, let alone overcome.
 Yet, it is something that has to be done.
 It is our project from God.
 We have to overcome the lust of the flesh, the lust of the eyes and the pride of life.

 Now a person who's been in the church for quite a while may say, "But I've always had a temper.
 I've always been forgetful.
 I've always been a loner.
 I've always had a foul mouth."
 You can compile your own list.
 "Always"?
 Maybe, but yet it still has to change.

 I want you to turn to Romans 7, verse 15.
 I'm going to read this to you from the Revised English Bible because it is so clearly stated in here.
 Paul says:

-Romans 7:18-20 (Revised) For I know that nothing good dwells [a converted man is saying this—converted for many years, an apostle of God] in me, my unspiritual self I mean.
-For though the will to do good is there, the ability to affect it is not.
+Romans 7:18-20 (Revised English Bible) For I know that nothing good dwells [a converted man is saying this—converted for many years, an apostle of God] in me, my unspiritual self I mean.
+For though the will to do good is there, the ability to effect it is not.
 The good which I want to do I fail to do, but what I do is the wrong which is against my will.
 And if what I do is against my will, clearly it is no longer I who am the agent but sin that has its dwelling in me.

 Clearly, brethren, we are not alone.
 Even the great of Christianity struggled with it.
 Paul anguished over it.
 And yet we find at the end of the chapter, verse 24:

 Romans 7:24-25(Revised English Bible) Wretched creature that I am, who is there to rescue me from this state of death?
 Who but God.
 Thanks be to Him through Jesus Christ our Lord.
 To sum up then, left to myself I serve God's law with my mind, but with my unspiritual nature I serve the law of sin.

 Paul was confident that he was going to be delivered from it.
 We can have the same kind of confidence.